 With my background working in technology and security roles across companies ranging in size from 25 people to General Electric, I hope to bring some real guidance around what organisations are looking for and the problems we are all trying to solve.
 Examples of this include the need for simplifying security and providing just what is required vs. a bloated feature set.
-The excellent OnDMARC already follows this principle, and the upcoming ingrain will do the same for system behaviour monitoring (more on this later!)
+The excellent OnDMARC, OnINBOX and OnDOMAIN already follow this principle.

-This focus one simply meeting key requirements will help ensure that the Red Sift proposition will become the go to platform for organisations technical security needs.
+This focus on simply meeting key requirements will help ensure that the Red Sift proposition will become the go-to platform for organizations’ technical security needs.

 I’m also close to a few security startups, and am pretty confident a platform such as this would have greatly aided them during the bootstrapping process!

-As the platform grows and more apps / capabilities? are developed for it, the ability to easily aggregate the view across the different apps an organisation uses will enable a one stop view of an organization’s current security posture.
+As the platform grows, the ability to easily aggregate the view across the different apps an organization uses will enable a one-stop view of an organization’s current security posture.

 Hop on board as we build this new security community!